wakatime/wakatime-blog/posts/27-visual-studio-code-extensions.md

 The [WakaTime for VSCode](https://marketplace.visualstudio.com/items/WakaTime.vscode-wakatime) extension is a great example to start with.
 Check out the extension source code from the [GitHub repository](https://github.com/wakatime/vscode-wakatime).
-You can also use the [WakaTime extension](https://marketplace.visualstudio.com/items/WakaTime.vscode-wakatime) to measure how long your extension takes you to build!
+You can also use the [WakaTime extension](https://marketplace.visualstudio.com/items/WakaTime.vscode-wakatime) to measure how long it takes you to build your extension!

 Here's the [Official Extension Reference](https://code.visualstudio.com/docs/extensionAPI/overview).
 Have fun creating new Vscode extensions!